thradams/cake/ownership.md

 The static ownership check is an experimental feature for Cake.
 It consists of two separate implementations.

-The first part focuses on introducing the concept of an owner qualifier in the type system.
+Part I focuses on introducing the concept of an owner qualifier in the type system.

-The second part requires flow analysis, ensuring that owned resources are appropriately released when necessary.
+Part II requires flow analysis, ensuring that owned resources are appropriately released when necessary.

 By implementing the static ownership check, and using the feature on it's own source, Cake aims to explore and evaluate the effectiveness of this feature.